|LW.10195 / LW.11302

 - For a sponsoring organization, prepared forms of fiscal sponsorship agreements;

-- For various organizations, amended bylaws and prepared revised personnel manuals; and
+- For various organizations, amended bylaws, drafted committee charters and prepared personnel manuals.

 The seminar will meet once a week for two hours.
-However, students interested in the Clinic must also be available throughout the semester for meetings with the faculty members on Mondays and Thursdays from 3:00 PM until 5:00 PM to discuss client projects or participate in calls with clients.
+However, students interested in the Clinic must also be available on a weekly basis for meetings with the supervising attorneys to discuss client projects or participate in calls with clients.